ibm-cloud-docs/assistant/gs-actions.md

 {: #gs-actions-test-say-hello}
 {: step}

-You test the action by entering a salutation into the Preview panel.
-The Preview panel simulates what the customer's experience would be if they were interacting with the assistant.
+You test the action by entering a salutation into the "Preview" pane, which simulates what the customer's experience would be if they were interacting with the assistant.

-1. In the text field of the Preview panel, type `hello there`, and then submit it.
+1. In the text field of the "Preview" pane, type `hello there`, and then submit it.

     You are submitting a greeting that doesn't exactly match any of the training examples you added earlier.
 However, the examples you provided should have taught your assistant to understand what a typical greeting looks like.

-    The assistant responds with `Good day to you!` The preview panel also identifies the action that was recognized, by returning *Hello*.
+    The assistant responds with `Good day to you!` The preview also identifies the action that was recognized, by returning *Hello*.

 You did it!